Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 In the wake of his passing, two of Reddick's co-stars on The Wire, Wendell Pierce and Isiah Whitlock Jr., mourned his death on Twitter.

 "A man of great strength and grace," Pierce wrote.
 "As talented a musician as he was an actor.
 The epitome of class.
 A sudden unexpected sharp painful grief for our artistic family.
 An unimaginable suffering for his personal family and loved ones.
 Godspeed my friend.
 You made your mark here."

 Whitlock Jr. said he was "shocked and saddened by the news," going on to add: "R.I.P.
 My friend.
 You will be missed.
 God speed."

-The actor's passing comes a week before the wide theatrical release of John Wick: Chapter 4, in which Reddick will posthumously reprise the role of Charon, the stoic concierge of the assassin-friendly Continental Hotel in New York City.
+The actor's passing came a week before the wide theatrical release of John Wick: Chapter 4, in which Reddick posthumously reprised the role of Charon, the stoic concierge of the assassin-friendly Continental Hotel in New York City.
 Charon is also set to make a cameo appearance in the upcoming spinoff film, Ballerina, alongside John Wick (Keanu Reeves) and Winston (Ian McShane).